 Our program will not only bring you up to date on your systems knowledge and instrument skills, but you will learn more about your Phenom 100 than you were ever taught in your initial type rating training.
 By building on what you already know, we will dive in deeper to how the Phenom 100 operates.

-Although the program reviews most of the maneuvers you rarely do in normal flying, there is plenty of room to tailor the training to your specific needs and desires.
-We will give you the training you want most from short field practice to busy airspace to better using your iPad and panel equipment in flight.
+Although the program reviews some maneuvers you may rarely do in normal flying, there is room to tailor the training to your specific needs and desires.
+We cover everything from short field practice, flying in busy airspace, more efficient use of your iPad, and panel equipment in flight.

-The training is performed at any location you desire and on your schedule.
-Depending on the base location of the instructor, this may incur a travel day or two at $650 per day.
+The training is performed at your location on your schedule.
+This will incur a travel day or two at $650 per day for the instructor.
 You will find the learning atmosphere is very relaxed and includes the annual FAR 61.58 FAA check.
 Besides meeting the recurrent training and FAR 61.58 Pilot Proficiency Check requirements, our instructor, who is also an on-staff Designated Pilot Examiner (DPE) or Pilot Proficiency Examiner (PPE), will be able to endorse you for an Instrument Proficiency Check (IPC) if desired.

 Phenom 100 Additional Training Days

-Some pilots from high experience to low may need additional training days in order to demonstrate the skills necessary to pass the FAA check ride.
-We have found that there is no direct relationship between a pilot’s total hour experience and additional training needed.
-It really varies by the quality and consistency of flying the pilot has experienced and types of aircraft flown.
+Quite often, pilots need additional training days in order to demonstrate the skills necessary to pass the FAA check ride.
+There is no direct relationship between a pilot’s total hour experience and additional training needed.
+It is based more on the quality and consistency of flying and the types of aircraft flown.
 Practically speaking, your instructor must observe you demonstrate the ability to pass your check ride before you are recommended to take your FAA type rating practical test.